 “Medicine for the wounded soul,” Wounds in the Middle Ages, ed.
 Cordelia Warr and Anne Kirkham, Farnham, UK: Ashgate, 2014, pp. 109-128.

 “Bloodletting as recreation in the monasteries of medieval Europe,” Between Text and Patient, ed.
 Eliza Glaze and Brian Nance, Florence: Sismel, 2011, pp. 217-243.

 Selected talks and presentations

-Response to the question: “How might we assess historical figures, such as Sir William Osler, given today’s societal values?”
-Perspectives on Sir William Osler in the 21st Century, McGill University, 3 February 2021.
+Response: “How might we assess historical figures, such as Sir William Osler, given today’s societal values?”
+Perspectives on Sir William Osler in the 21st Century, McGill University, February 2021.

 “The humoral basis of race difference?
 Depictions of race in medicine within the holdings of the Osler Library of the History of Medicine,” workshop to complement Jonathas de Andrade, Counter-Narratives and other Fallacies, Leonard & Bina Ellen Gallery, Concordia University, October 2019.

 “‘Necessary for the doctor, unnecessary for the artist’: the anatomical études of Charles Monnet, Margaret Brooke, and Jean-Galbert Salvage,” Canadian Society for the History of Medicine (CSHM) and Canadian Association for the History of Nursing (CAHN), Vancouver, BC, June 2019.

 “Fire and the resilience of the Osler Library,” American Osler Society Annual Meeting, Montreal, QC, May 2019.